mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 6 You lead your people in conflict, even if this was not your normal role.
 Gain 1 level in Melee, Gun Combat or Tactics.

 7 Life Event.
-Roll on the K’kree Life Events table on page 138.
+Roll on the K'kree Life Events table on page 138.

 8 Your herd meets with many others for a great ceremony.
-Gain 1 level of Profession (K’kree ritual) and a Contact outside your herd.
+Gain 1 level of Profession (K'kree ritual) and a Contact outside your herd.

 9 Your clan journeys among the stars.
 Gain one level of Astrogation or Pilot.